Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Channels with CSIT

 and $\ul{\bar X} = {\bf C} \, \ul U$ for some invertible $M\times M$ matrix $\bf C$ and a common $M$-dimensional vector $\ul U \sim\mathcal{CN}(\ul 0,{\bf I})$.
 One may maximize \eqref{eq:AGMI-3-I1} over the unitary ${\bf V}_R(s_T)$. \end{lemma} \begin{proof} See Appendix~\ref{appendix:proof-lemma-AGMI-max-vec}. \end{proof}

-Using Lemma~\ref{lemma:AGMI-max-MIMO}, the theory for multi-input, single-output (MISO) channels with $N=1$ is similar to the scalar case of Lemma~\ref{lemma:AGMI-max}, see Remark~\ref{remark:AGMI-N1} below.
-However, optimizing the GMI is more difficult for $N>1$ because the best choice for the ${\bf V}_R(s_T)$ depends on the channel, see Remark~\ref{remark:AGMI-M1} below.
+Using Lemma~\ref{lemma:AGMI-max-MIMO}, the theory for MISO channels with $N=1$ is similar to the scalar case of Lemma~\ref{lemma:AGMI-max}; see Remark~\ref{remark:AGMI-N1} below.
+However, optimizing the GMI is more difficult for $N>1$ because one must optimize over the unitary matrices ${\bf V}_R(s_T)$ in~\eqref{eq:AGMI-2-MIMO}; see Remark~\ref{remark:AGMI-M1} below.

 \begin{remark} Consider $N=1$ in which case one may set ${\bf U}_T(s_T)=1$ and \eqref{eq:CSIT-SVD-decomposition} is a $1 \times M$ vector where ${\bf \Sigma}(s_T)$ has as the only non-zero singular value